Death. Taxes. George Clooney's bachelor status. For years, those were absolutes you could count on.

 As they finished dinner and stayed up talking late into the night, recalled Nick, "I started looking over at Nina and saying, 'Look ouuuut, this could be trouble for this young man!"

 The Suburbicon director initially believed they'd become pals.
-"I thought she was beautiful, and I thought she was funny and obviously smart," George, fresh out of a relationship with onetime WWE diva Stacy Keibler, told The Hollywood Reporter last year.
+"I thought she was beautiful, and I thought she was funny and obviously smart," George, fresh out of a relationship with onetime WWE diva Stacy Keibler, told The Hollywood Reporter.
 But instead of getting her number, he asked for her email, so she could send over some pictures she'd snapped at his waterfront property, he explained to Letterman, "and then, we started writing and I didn't really, I didn't know if she wanted to go out with me.
 I just thought, you know, we were buddies."

 In London that October, he decided to test the waters.
 He invited the Lebanon-born, England-raised lawyer to visit him at Abbey Road Studios where he was overseeing the creation of the score for his 2014 war film The Monuments Men.
 "That was a great first date," he told The Hollywood Reporter.
 Amal suggested "one of those places that was incredibly hip and chic," he said.
 "And then we came out, there were 50 paparazzi there.
 But she handled it like a champ.
 And pretty quickly things escalated."